Obelisk Willow Weaving Workshop

 Enjoy a unique and satisfying experience learning to work with locally sourced willow in the beautiful surroundings of Hanwell Wine Estate.

 Chris, your tutor, will teach you the basics of making sculpture from English willow.
-She will share with you her years of experience and knowledge of tools and materials; by the end of the day you will have learnt different weaving techniques using a frame to create a bird feeder and a an obelisk for growing sweet peas or other climbers in your garden.
+She will share with you her years of experience and knowledge of tools and materials; by the end of the day you will have learnt different weaving techniques using a frame to create your obelisk for growing sweet peas or other climbers in your garden.

 This workshop is suitable for both complete novices and people with experience of using willow.
 All materials and tools are provided along with refreshments throughout the day and a two-course handmade lunch served with a glass of wine.